An Order Relation between Eigenvalues and Symplectic Eigenvalues of a Class of Infinite-Dimensional Operators: Introduction

-Furthermore, the diagonal matrix $D$ is unique up to the ordering of its entries. \end{thm} \begin{defn}The matrix $D$ in \eqref{wili} is an $n \times n$ diagonal matrix with positive entries $d_{1}(A), d_2(A), \cdots, d_n(A).$ The numbers $d_{j}(A)$ are called the symplectic eigenvalues of $A$. \end{defn} Symplectic eigenvalues play an important role in continuous variable quantum information theory \cite{AdRaSa14, mag01}.
-It is an invariant for quantum gaussian states and several properties of these states depend on the symplectic eigenvalues of their covariance matrices \cite{weedbrook-et-al-2012, Par13}.
-Several researchers including Bhatia and Jain \cite{rjt01, bhatia_jain_2021}; Idel, Gaona and Wolf \cite{wolf}; Hiai and Lim \cite{logmaj}; Jain and Mishra \cite{jain2022derivatives}; and Son and Stykel \cite{tracemin} have made significant developments in studying the properties of symplectic eigenvalues in the finite dimensional setting.
-These developments include introduction of log-majorisations for symplectic eigenvalues, perturbation bounds for the normal form, derivatives and Lidskii type theorems for symplectic eigenvalues and trace minimization theorems.
+\begin{definition}The diagonal entries of the matrix $D$ appearing in \eqref{wili} are called the \emph{symplectic eigenvalues} of $A$. \end{definition} Symplectic eigenvalues play an important role in continuous variable quantum information theory \cite{AdRaSa14, mag01}.
+It is an invariant for quantum Gaussian states, and several properties of these states depend on the symplectic eigenvalues of their covariance matrices \cite{weedbrooketal2012, Par13}.
+Several researchers, including Bhatia and Jain \cite{rjt01, bhatia_jain_2021}; Idel, Gaona and Wolf \cite{wolf}; Hiai and Lim \cite{logmaj}; Jain and Mishra \cite{jain2022derivatives}; and Son and Stykel \cite{tracemin} have made significant developments in studying the properties of symplectic eigenvalues in the finite-dimensional setting.
+These developments include the introduction of log-majorisations for symplectic eigenvalues, perturbation bounds for the normal form, derivatives and Lidskii type theorems for symplectic eigenvalues, and trace minimization theorems.